box/box-python-sdk-gen/docs/sign_requests.md

 Returns a collection of sign requests

-## Create sign request
+## Create Box Sign request

-Creates a sign request.
-This involves preparing a document for signing and sending the sign request to signers.
+Creates a signature request.
+This involves preparing a document for signing and sending the signature request to signers.

 This operation is performed by calling function `create_sign_request`.